 July 8th, 2016 by Mike MacDonald in Pest Control Services

-There have been a few interesting recent developments in the pest control world that may bring about some new interesting ways to treat pests.
+.A few recent developments in the pest control world may bring about some new ways to treat pests.

 The “spidey” gene

-A few scientists at the university of Hawaii have recently discovered a gene, which is called the “spidey” gene that could have potential benefits for pest control.
-Most bugs and pests have a waxy coating that they produce that can help them repel water, which helps them avoid getting stuck to surfaces.
+Scientists at the university of Hawaii have recently discovered a new gene.
+It’s called the “spidey” gene, and could have potential benefits for pest control.
+Most bugs have a waxy coating that they produce that can help them repel water.
 Scientists have discovered how to control that gene, which could lead to some very effective uses in pest control.

 According to Yew, an assistant researcher based in the Pacific Biosciences Research Center of UHMānoa’s School of Ocean and Earth Science and Technology.
 “When we knocked out spidey in adult flies, the flies exhibited several striking features: their lifespan was shortened by about 50 percent, they lost almost all of their waxy coating and flies frequently got stuck to the sides of the plastic vials and were unable to free themselves,” SEE FULL ARTICLE HERE.